jamesshore/quixote/docs/PositionDescriptor.md

 `result = descriptor.to(descriptor2)`

-* `descriptor2 (PositionDescriptor)` The second position.
+* `descriptor2 (PositionDescriptor or number)` The second position.
 Must represent the same X or Y axis as this descriptor.

 * `result (`[`SizeDescriptor`](SizeDescriptor.md)`)` The distance between this descriptor and `descriptor2`.
 The result is always positive regardless of their order.